TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_lwip_cpsw.md

   can communicate with the EVM using the assigned IP address.

 ## Run the example
+\cond !SOC_AM62LX
 \attention If you need to reload and run again, a CPU power-cycle is MUST

 - Launch a CCS debug session and run the example executable, see \ref CCS_LAUNCH_PAGE
 - You will see logs in the UART terminal as shown in the next section.
 - Note the IP address seen in the log, this is what we will use to communicate with the EVM.
+\endcond

+\cond SOC_AM62LX
+\attention If you need to reload and run again, a CPU power-cycle is MUST

+- **When using CCS projects to build**, import the CCS project for the required combination and build it using the CCS project menu (see \ref CCS_PROJECTS_PAGE).
+- **When using makefiles to build**, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)
+- To Load and Run an example (see \ref DFU_LOAD_CCS_DEBUG)
+- You will see logs in the UART terminal as shown in the next section.
+- Note the IP address seen in the log, this is what we will use to communicate with the EVM.
+\endcond
 ## Sample output for CPSW example

 \cond SOC_AM62PX || SOC_AM62DX || SOC_AM62X || SOC_AM275X